 More and more professionals find themselves productive when they work in a coffee shop.
-However, productivity decreases when you find all the tables are occupied, no Wi-Fi, scarce outlets, poor ambience, etc. This case study aims to solve and tackle the challenge of how might we aid young professionals and students find the best suited workspace to increase and maintain their productivity?
+However, productivity decreases when you find all the tables are occupied, no Wi-Fi, scarce outlets, poor ambience, etc., thus resulting in inefficient time spent trying to search for other workspaces.
+This case study aims to solve and tackle the challenge of how might we aid young professionals and students find the best suited workspace to increase and maintain their productivity?

 Anna Bacani, Catilin Lewis, Mirabelle Wang

 The first step into developing this app is conducting primary and secondary resesarch through user interviews and on-site observations to better understand the problem, and find out the different ways and environment of how and where an individual study/work.